 Dr. Reekers' family history

 Dr. Reekers' passion for helping others began with her own hearing loss.
 As toddlers, both she and her brother experienced chronic ear infections and multiple sets of tubes.
-Her brother first received diagnosis of a cholesteatoma (abnormal skin-mass that grew behind his eardrum) requiring surgery to remove the benign tumor.
-The mass unfortunately eroded the bones of his middle ear and resulted in moderately-severe hearing loss since age four.
+Her brother first received diagnosis of a cholesteatoma (abnormal skin-mass that grew behind his eardrum) requiring surgery to remove the growth.
+The mass unfortunately destroyed the bones of his middle ear and resulted in hearing loss.